CRR Binomial Tree Option Pricing

 $$V_{j,i} = e^{-r\Delta t}\Big[p \, V_{j,i+1} + (1-p) \, V_{j+1,i+1}\Big]$$

-Option Value — American (Early Exercise Check)
+Option Value for American Options (Early Exercise Check)

 Same maturity payoff, but at each earlier node we compare continuation value with the intrinsic value: